Canadian classical music

 I Musici de Montréal Chamber Orchestra and the Tafelmusik Baroque Orchestra and Chamber Choir.
 Major Canadian opera companies such as the Canadian Opera Company have nurtured the talents of Canadian opera singers such as Maureen Forrester, Ben Heppner, and Jon Vickers.
-Well-known Canadian musicians include pianist Glenn Gould; violinist James Ehnes; pianist Jan Lisiecki; conductor Yannick Nézet-Séguin; flautist Timothy Hutchins; and composers Claude Vivier, R. Murray Schafer and Harry Somers.
+Well-known Canadian musicians include pianist Glenn Gould; pianist Ronald Turini, violinist James Ehnes; pianist Jan Lisiecki; conductor Yannick Nézet-Séguin; flautist Timothy Hutchins; and composers Claude Vivier, R. Murray Schafer, Harry Somers and Jacques Hétu.
 Well-known music schools include the Royal Conservatory of Music (Canada) in Toronto and the Schulich School of Music at McGill University in Montreal.

 Opera and vocal

 Opera singers

 A number of Canadian singers who learned their craft in Canadian opera companies went on to sing in major international opera houses.

 The Holman Opera Troupe, which toured throughout Canada in the 1860s–1880s, were at separate periods, lessees of the London Opera House, the Royal Lyceum, Toronto, the Grand Opera House, Ottawa, and the Theatre Royal, Montreal.
 The troupe consisted of Mr. George Holman, his wife, his daughter Sallie Holman (soprano/principal singer) another daughter, and two sons, with some others, including William H. Crane and Sallie's husband Mr. J. T. Dalton.
 Bertha May Crawford (1886–1934), a coloratura soprano from Toronto, was probably the only Canadian singer of her era to achieve significant success performing in major opera houses in Russia and Poland during the First World War and through the 1920s.

 In the early 20th century, contralto singer Portia White (1911–1968) achieved international fame because of her voice and stage presence.
 As a Canadian of African descent, her popularity helped to open previously closed doors for talented blacks who followed.
 She has been declared "a person of national historic significance" by the Government of Canada.
 George London (1920–1985) was a Montreal-born concert and operatic bass-baritone.
 From 1975 until 1980 he was general director of the Washington Opera.
 Pierrette Alarie 1921, is a French-Canadian coloratura soprano.
 Lois Marshall (1924–1997) was a Canadian soprano who was made a Companion of the Order of Canada in 1967.
 She was both a concert and recital singer, first as a soprano and later as a mezzo-soprano.